Nathaniel Clements, 2nd Earl of Leitrim: Early life

 Clements was born in Dublin on 9 May 1768.
 He was the eldest son of Robert Clements, 1st Earl of Leitrim and the former Lady Elizabeth Skeffington.
 His younger brother was Lt.-Col. Hon.
 Robert Clotworthy Clements (who died unmarried in 1828); his sisters were Lady Elizabeth Clements, Lady Louisa Clements, and Lady Caroline Elizabeth Letitia Clements (the second wife of John Townshend, 2nd Viscount Sydney).
 His paternal grandparents were the Rt.
 Hon.
 Nathaniel Clements and the former Hannah Gore (a daughter of the Very Rev. William Gore, Dean of Down).
 His mother was the eldest daughter of Clotworthy Skeffington, 1st Earl of Massereene.

 He was educated at a private school in Portarlington and Oriel College, Oxford, graduating in 1788.
-Two years later he was elected to the Irish House of Commons as Whig member for Roscommon Borough as well as Carrick, but chose to sit for the latter.
-In 1798, as Viscount Clements, he was returned for both Cavan Borough and Leitrim.
+Two years later he was elected to the Irish House of Commons as Whig member for Roscommon as well as Carrick, but chose to sit for the latter.
+In 1798, as Viscount Clements, he was returned for both Cavan Borough and County Leitrim.
 He represented the latter constituency until the Act of Union in 1801, and was then elected for Leitrim at Westminster until 1804.

 Career

 He was appointed Custos Rotulorum of Leitrim in 1795 and Custos Rotulorum of Donegal in 1804.
-Having served as High Sheriff of Leitrim in 1796, Clements that same year became Colonel of the Donegal Regiment until its disbandment in 1802.
-Two years later, he succeeded his father as 2nd Earl of Leitrim, but subsequently failed in his attempts to be elected to the House of Lords as an Irish representative peer.
+Having served as High Sheriff of Leitrim in 1796, Clements became Colonel of the Prince of Wales's Own Donegal Militia on 22 June 1796, and retained the command even after its disembodiment in 1816.
+In 1798 he succeeded his father as 2nd Earl of Leitrim, but subsequently failed in his attempts to be elected to the House of Lords as an Irish representative peer.
 In 1831, as well as becoming Lord Lieutenant of Leitrim for life, Lord Leitrim was created Baron Clements in the Peerage of the United Kingdom.

 Three years later he was appointed a Knight of the Order of St Patrick, and later that year he became a member of the Irish Privy Council.